Optimising top-quark threshold scan at CLIC using genetic algorithm

 For scenario optimised for mass and Yukawa coupling measurement, results obtained with large sample of pseudo-experiments shown in Fig.~\ref{fig:histMY} are again in good agreement with optimisation results (see Fig.~\ref{fig:multiMY}).
-Uncertainty distribution for the mass measurement is similar to the one obtained for mass and width optimised scenario (Fig.~\ref{fig:histMW}), but slightly wider.
-Larger tail towards high uncertainty values results in a finite probability that the mass uncertainty from the optimised scenario is similar, or even larger than the nominal uncertainty expected for the baseline scan scenario.
-Similar tail towards high uncertainty values is also visible for the Yukawa coupling uncertainty distribution.
-Still, chance of getting worse measurement than in the reference scenario is very small and probability of observing Yukawa coupling contribution to the pair-production cross section with statistical significance higher than $5 \sigma$ (corresponding to the statistical uncertainty below 0.2) is still very high.
+However, uncertainty distribution for the mass measurement is significantly wider than the one obtained for mass and width optimised scenario (Fig.~\ref{fig:histMW}).
+It is also slightly assymetric, with a larger tail towards high uncertainty values, but the optimised scenario always gives better mass measurement precision that the reference one.
+Similar tail towards high uncertainty values is also visible for the Yukawa coupling uncertainty distribution, which overlaps slightly with the reference scenario one.
+Still, chance of getting measurement from the optimised scan worse than in the reference scenario is very small.